 - Enterprise workflows (which require integrating with big apps like NetSuite).

 The push towards workstream collaboration in the enterprise shows no signs of slowing down, but it is evolving—just as it evolved for consumers.
-Early last year, Amazon CTO Werner Vogel outlined his plan to get Alexa for Business into every office.
+Amazon CTO, Werner Vogel, outlined his plan to get Alexa for Business into every office.
 And employees are ready; they want the flexibility of asking a smart assistant to start their conference call or request time off.

 In the coming year, I expect we’ll see many more automations incorporating smart assistants.
 As voice becomes a more popular means of doing work, automation platforms will develop connectors for heavy-duty enterprise apps.
 (For example, we’ve already connected Alexa and Siri to Workday—and we know that’s just the tip of the iceberg.)

 6. An emphasis on intelligence—whether that’s incorporating AI into workflows themselves or using smart tech to create better automations.

 Finally, cognitive technologies are set to come to the forefront of automation.
 It’s already fairly common to use intelligent tools—like IBM’s Watson and Salesforce’s Einstein—to power everyday workflows.
 I expect to see these use cases proliferate even more rapidly.

 But I also expect that businesses will begin applying AI and machine learning to the process of creating automations.
 Because they’re faced with the challenge of scaling their automations, they need to expedite every aspect of the implementation process—including the creative parts.
 Cognitive technologies can easily pick up on patterns that humans might take a while to see, so they can optimize your automations for you.